mattermost/desktop/README.md

 1. Download a file from the [downloads page](https://mattermost.com/download).
 2. Launch `Mattermost` in the unarchived folder.
 3. On the first launch, please input name and URL for your Mattermost server.
-For example, `myserver : https://mattermost.example.com`.
+For example, `https://mattermost.example.com`.

 ### Quit
 Ctrl or Command + Q to quit.